-- (i) Appendix C, Service Concession Arrangements and Appendix D, Service Concession Arrangements: Disclosures, contained in Ind AS 115, Revenue from Contracts with Customers. - (ii) Appendix A, Changes in Existing Decommissioning, Restoration and Similar Liabilities, contained in Ind AS 16, Property, Plant and Equipment. - (iii) Appendix B, Evaluating the Substance of Transactions involving the Legal Form of a Lease contained in Ind AS 17, Leases.
+- (i) 11Appendix D, Service Concession Arrangements and Appendix E, Service Concession Arrangements: Disclosures, contained in Ind AS 115, Revenue from Contracts with Customers. - (ii) Appendix A, Changes in Existing Decommissioning, Restoration and Similar Liabilities, contained in Ind AS 16, Property, Plant and Equipment. - (iii) Omitted12